UBC-MDS/US-Salary-Prediction/doc/final_report.md

-Since variables with 100s or 1000s of distinct values would be harder to visualize in a meaningful way, here we are exploring those variables that have \< 10 unique values and check their distributions and relationships with the annual salary,
+Since variables with 100s or 1000s of distinct values would be harder to visualize in a meaningful way, here we are exploring those variables that have \< 10 unique values and check their distributions and relationships with the annual salary:

 <img src="../results/figures/eda_category_distribution.png" title="Figure 2 - Salary For Various Categorial Features" alt="Figure 2 - Salary For Various Categorial Features" width="100%" />